- Digital customer experience (DCX) encompasses every interaction a customer has with your brand in a digital medium.

 11 Digital customer experience strategies & trends

 Let’s look at some digital customer experience trends and strategies you can leverage right now.

 1. Create a personalized experience

 This goes beyond simply making recommendations based on a person’s purchase history.
-It also includes things like chatbots powered by artificial intelligence (AI), ecommerce website experiences customized to audience segments, contextual CTAs based on online behavior, individualized offers informed by customer data, real-time social media interactions, and a support team that’s easy to get in touch with and who actually cares about resolving your issue.
+It also includes things like chatbots powered by artificial intelligence (AI), ecommerce content marketing experiences customized to audience segments, contextual CTAs based on online behavior, individualized offers informed by customer data, real-time social media interactions, and a support team that’s easy to get in touch with and who actually cares about resolving your issue.

 The more personalized the experience, the more valued a customer will feel.
 As a result, your retention rates are likely to improve.